bildlich/generator-paper/README.md

 Make sure you run `gulp` in the terminal as described above.
 Only when gulp is running the files from `src/` are properly processed and placed in `public/`.

 *  `index.html` is the same as in the `/src` folder but we magically inserted `<script>` tags for all our dependencies.
 For example, the much-needed paper.js library.
+Open `index.html` in the browser to see your drawings.
 * `script.js` contains the transpiled JS from `script.coffee`.

 #### Customize your project